Anon-Planet/thgtoa/guide.md

 **Do not in any circumstance use this new VPS/VPN/Proxy using your known connections.
 Only access it through Tor using Whonix Workstation for instance (this is explained later).
 This VPN will only be used later within a Virtual Machin over the Tor Network in a secure way as we do not trust VPN providers' "no-logging policies".
 This VPN provider should never know your real origin IP.**

-Please see [Appendix A1: Recommended VPS hosting providers]
+Please see [Appendix A1: Recommended VPS hosting providers:]

 ### VPN VPS: